 The Town's geographic area is relatively small, in keeping with TND principles.
-In order to maximize opportunities for making public investments in facilities such as roadways, sidewalks and trails, the Town has designated its full geographic area, including the current Town boundary and planned annexation areas, as its UGA.
+To maximize opportunities for making public investments in facilities such as roadways, sidewalks and trails, the Town has designated its full geographic area, including the current Town boundary and planned annexation areas, as Grottoes Growth Area.
+The Town of Grottoes entered into an annexation agreement with Rockingham County on October 16, 2001 and the agreement was completed on January 1, 2003 establishing the Grottoes Growth Area.